bbauska/UofM-Inter-with-JavaScript/README.md

 ID equals test.
 There it is.
 All right, now I want to change whatever used to be in there and replace it with the words, Hello World.
 This is kind of what happens when this is a weird example, but all early examples are weird examples.
-Because you just want to get your feet wet.
+Because you just want to get your feet wet.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 42.  (xxx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">